EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 * <a name="splitter"></a>The `SplitterPositionController` - extends the XAF model with a `RelativePosition` property used to configure the splitter position.

 ##### `Features` Folder
-This folder contains implementations for features specific to the solution.
+This folder implements features specific to the solution.

 - ##### `CloneView` Subfolder

-  This subfolder contains the [CloneViewAttribute](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Module/Features/CloneView/CloneViewAttribute.cs) declaration, which is used to generate views in addition to the default ones.
+  This subfolder contains the [CloneViewAttribute](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Module/Features/CloneView/CloneViewAttribute.cs) declaration, used to generate views (in addition to default views).
 For example:

   [BusinessObjects/Employee.cs](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Module/BusinessObjects/Employee.cs#L22):